Course Evaluation System

 How and when do I select optional questions?

-For the regular survey period, from November 2 – November 12, you will have the option to select up to three additional questions to add to your course evaluation/s from an item bank.
+You will have the option to select up to three additional questions to add to your course evaluation/s from an item bank on the date listed under Question Selection Begins on the Important Dates Calendar.
 The responses to these questions will only be viewable by you.
 You will receive an email from UT Course Evaluations when this opportunity opens, and you will receive reminders through the close date.
-You will also notice a Canvas pop-up with information about question selection starting on November 2.
+You will also notice a Canvas pop-up with information about question selection when the window opens.
 This process is entirely optional.
 You may also view this short how-to video to walk through the process.

 How can I view my response rates or download QR codes/links to use in class?